kaberibell/asb-bulldog-bulletin-personalized-digest/README.md

 6. **Copy the key** — it starts with `sk-ant-...`
 7. Paste it somewhere safe temporarily (like a notes app) — you'll need it in Step 3

 > ⚠️ **Important:** Never share your API key with anyone or paste it into a chat.
 Treat it like a password.
+If you end up sharing it with anyone, get a new API key and replace the old one in the code

 ---